-Gloria Orrego-Hoyos is a fellow with the Health and Human Rights Initiative.
+Gloria Orrego-Hoyos is a senior associate with the Center for Health and Human Rights.

 Her research is focused on the documentation of and access to legal and judicial information, with a focus on the fight for human rights (gender and reproductive rights) — topics on which she has several publications, including coauthored two books.
 Since 2018, she has been a part of the Latin American Constitutional Law Seminar (SELA) at Yale University.